apache/pulsar/site/docs/1.18/admin/ZooKeeperBookKeeper.md

 ## BookKeeper persistence policies

-In Pulsar, you can set *persistence policies*, at the {% popover namespace %} level, that determine how persistent storage of messages is handled by {% popover BookKeeper %}.
+In Pulsar, you can set *persistence policies* at the {% popover namespace %} level.
+Persistence policies determine how persistent storage of messages is handled by {% popover BookKeeper %}.
 Policies determine four things:

-* The number of {% popover acks %} (guaranteed copies) to wait for for each entry.
+* The number of {% popover acks %} (guaranteed copies) to wait for for each ledger entry
 * The number of {% popover bookies %} to use for a topic
-* How many writes to make for each entry
+* How many writes to make for each ledger entry
-* The throttling rate of mark-delete operations
+* The throttling rate for mark-delete operations

-By default, messages are not persistently stored, which means that default values for all of the above are 0.

 ### Set persistence policies

+You can set persistence policies for BookKeeper at the {% popover namespace %} level.

 #### pulsar-admin